The Journal of Environment & Development

 The Journal of Environment & Development is a quarterly peer-reviewed academic journal that covers research in the fields of environmental studies and international policy.
-The journal's editor-in-chief is Raymond Clémençon (Bren School of Environmental Science and Management).
+The journal's editor-in-chief is Raymond Clémençon (Bren School of Environmental Science & Management).
 It was established in 1992 and is currently published by SAGE Publications.

 Abstracting and indexing

 The Journal of Environment & Development is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2014 impact factor of 2.313, ranking it 17th out of 57 journals in the category "Planning & Development" and 42nd out of 108 journals in the category "Environmental Studies".